“My day doesn’t look anything like yours no matter how hard I try to make it…

 Some days I try to pretend like it’s a day where I can call her, but I’m choosing not to call her instead.
 Some days I just dial her number to see ‘Calling Mom’ on my phone.

-Some days I grab my grief by the horns and I tell it that talking to her out loud is good enough.
-I tell grief that I don’t need to hear her voice because her words are etched in my heart.
+Some days I grab my grief by the horns and I tell it talking to her out loud is good enough.
+I tell grief I don’t need to hear her voice because her words are etched in my heart.

 Yet most days, the reality is, that’s not good enough and never will be.
 I wake up and realize all over again, every morning, the reality of my grief.
-The reality that she is still gone and no amount of pleading or begging can bring her back even for one second.
+The reality she is still gone and no amount of pleading or begging can bring her back even for one second.
 Not even for a quick ‘I love you’ or hug.

 Chances are I’ll have exciting news during my day, even something as simple as surviving a grocery store trip with all three children by myself.
 I’ll want to call her as soon as I get home to tell her.